The Sandpiper-1965

 Big Sur is a rugged and mountainous section of the Central Coast of California between where the Santa Lucia Mountains rise abruptly from the Pacific Ocean.
 It is frequently praised for its dramatic scenery and is the perfect location for a film with romance.

-The Sandpiper (1965) is a romantic drama perfectly showcasing the two stars’ chemistry in a pure case of art mimicking real life, at least in some way.
-Fascinating is to watch the actors work off one another and think in wonderment about what life would have been like on the set amidst the dreamlike and steamy locale and the fresh romance.
+The Sandpiper (1965) is a romantic drama featuring the two stars’ chemistry in a pure case of art mimicking real life, at least in some way.
+Watching the actors work off one another is fascinating and wonderful to think about what life would have been like on the set amidst the dreamlike and steamy locale and the fresh romance.

-The story is not a dynamic piece and is quite sudsy and melodramatic and a case of the actors being the main reason to watch.
+The story is not dynamic but quite theatrical, the actors being the main reason for watching.

 Taylor plays Laura Reynolds, a bohemian, free-spirited single mother who lives in Big Sur, California with her young son, Danny.
 Laura makes a living as an artist while homeschooling her son, who has gotten into trouble with the law.